Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Raster layer (file)/README.md

 1. Create an `AGSRaster` from a raster file.
 2. Create an `AGSRasterLayer` from the raster.
-3. Add it to the map's array of `operationalLayers`.
+3. Add it to the map's `operationalLayers` array.

 ## Relevant API